rodrigotamura/go-stack-2019/module03/react/README.md

   When some property is changed we can access it with `this.props`.
 We can compare with `prevProps`.
   Or `this.state` with states.
 We can compare with `prevState`.
 - `componentWillUnmount()` when component lefts

+# React DevTool

+We can add React Developer Tools that is a Google Chrome Extension to help us to monitor our components.